openharmony/docs/en/application-dev/reference/apis/js-apis-telephony-data.md

 # @ohos.telephony.data (Cellular Data)

-The **data** module provides basic mobile data management functions.
+The cellular data module provides basic mobile data management functions.
 You can obtain and set the default slot of the SIM card used for mobile data, and obtain the uplink and downlink connection status of cellular data services and connection status of the packet switched (PS) domain.
 Besides, you can check whether cellular data services and data roaming are enabled.

 >**NOTE**
 >